meilisearch/specifications/text/0061-error-format-and-definitions.md

     ...
 }
 ```

-- The `:syntaxErrorHelper` is inferred when the message is generated.

 #### Variant: Specifying `sort` at search time while the sort ranking rule isn't set in the ranking rules settings